Artist's conception of a satellite

 Click on image for full size

-A satellite is any object that moves around another object.
-The Moon is a natural (not created by human beings) satellite of Earth.
+A satellite is any object that orbits around another, larger body, such as the Moon, which is a natural satellite of Earth.

-Over the past fifty years, we have figured out how to make new Earth satellites.
-Since the 1957 Sputnik 1, thousands of satellites have been launched and many are still in orbit around Earth.
+Over the past half century, we have figured out how to make new Earth satellites.
+Since the 1957 launch of Sputnik 1, thousands of satellites have been launched and many are still in orbit around Earth.

 You might also be interested in: